+Major: Design

-Major: Design Research Degree Awarded: Master of Science in Design Research (MSDes) Calendar Type: Quarter Minimum Required Credits: 48.0 Co-op Option: None Classification of Instructional Programs (CIP) code: 50.0499 Standard Occupational Classification (SOC) code: 04.0401
+Degree Awarded: Master of Science in Design

+Classification of Instructional Programs (CIP) code: 11.0105 Standard Occupational Classification (SOC) code: 04.0401

-We train question makers, strategists, collaborative leaders, and design thinkers!
-The Dexel Ms Design Research (MsDes) is the innovative, interdisciplinary, and distinguished program for you to become a design leader in the 21st-century workplace.
+The Drexel MS Design is an innovative, interdisciplinary, and distinguished evidence-based design program that will help you become a design leader in the 21st-century workplace.

-Created to serve students across all design disciplines, creatives, and those looking to make a career change, our program is a self-tailored, yet structured and guided, program.
-This engagement-oriented program includes extensive coursework in social interest design, design-led strategy, and future-oriented technologies.
-Students in the program produce a wide range of new knowledge related to emerging technologies, services, spaces, products, and experiences.
-Design research in our program is a way of creating new knowledge that drives innovative design processes and collaborative problem-solving.
+Students work across multiple sectors in service design, market research, and product development to learn an evidence-based approach with a set of core design competencies taught in this program.
+We have studio and seminar options available to suit your experience needs.
+Created to serve students across all design disciplines, creatives, and those looking to make a career change, our program is a self-tailored yet structured and guided design program.
+This engagement-oriented program includes extensive coursework in social interest design, design-led strategy, and future-oriented technologies, preparing you to be an integral part of a development team in the design industry.
+Students in the program produce evidence-based thesis projects that are published through Pro-Quest Dissertations upon completion of their degree.